 Tailored to each student's needs

 Individual students' needs and interests are, where possible, accommodated, e.g. students are provided with materials and support as to their needs and interests.

 Taught by leading experts

 Courses are organised and taught by leading experts with practice and teaching experience internationally.

 InLab is a research group, dedicated to understanding the origins of difference in peoples' learning, cognition, motivation and academic achievement.
 In our research we use different methods - including cross-cultural studies, experimental psychology, twin studies, molecular genetics and neuroscience - with the aim of improving education.

 InLab is a member of INRiCHD (International Network for Research in Child Health and Development), which links many leading laboratories across the world.
 InLab is also a founding member of The Accesible Genetics Consortium.

 IBL collaborates with InLab in areas of scientific exchange and training, including advocacy skills and public speaking.
-IBL also works with the Institute for Law, Ethics and Policy at The Accessible Genetics Consortium in relation to legal and ethical issues related to genomic advancements.
+IBL also works with The Accessible Genetics Consortium in relation to legal and ethical issues related to genomic advancements.

 If, for unexpected reasons, you are unable to attend the course, we will do our best to accommodate you in future courses or refund, where possible.
 We are able to offer a full refund, if you cancel over 7 days prior to the start date of the course.